By now, you’re probably aware of the health benefits associated with myopia management — a [minimized] risk of future eye disease and vision loss.

 Here’s the kicker: although myopia treatments cost more in the short term, they may actually save you money in the long run!

-If your child's prescription frequently changing, the eye care professionals at Myopia Management Center At Professional Vision Care in Lewis Center can preserve their vision—now and for the future.
+If your child's prescription frequently changing, the eye care professionals at Myopia Management Clinic At Professional Vision Care in Lewis Center can preserve their vision—now and for the future.

 But First, Why is Myopia Management Important?